jensenturner/vscode-multiline-string-editor/README.md

 ```
 git clone <this repository>
 cd <this directory>
-npm install
+bun install
-code .
 ```

-2. Run `npm run compile`.
-3. Press `F5` to launch a development window.
+2. Run the VS Code command `Debug: Start Debugging` on `src/extension.ts`.
+This will start a development window with the extension active.
-4. You can refresh the development window (from within the development window) with `Cmd + Shift + P` -> `Developer: Reload Window`.
+3. You can refresh the development window (from within the development window) with `Cmd + Shift + P` -> `Developer: Reload Window`.

 ## Packaging